Affordable, subsidized housing for the elderly and senior citizens.

 Senior and handicapped accessible apartments are available from Mercy Housing.
 The national charity coordinates low cost senior housing programs that offer a number of programs to their residents.
 There is case management, budgeting, advice for the elderly who live on social security retirement income, and other support.
 Continue with Mercy Housing.

 National Church Residences offers safe, affordable housing for seniors that meet HUD income guidelines.
-They also give subsidized permanent housing to the elderly who are or were homeless or that have little or no money available to them.
+They also give subsidized permanent housing to the elderly who are or were homeless or that have little or no money available to them or give housing for seniors on social security.
 Dozens of states have churches that may be near you and arrange these low cost apartments for the elderly.
 Most tenants are low income or live only on social security and age over 62, with many widows and widowers in the units.
 Find low income senior housing from National Church.

 Low cost senior living communities are offered by many local Salvation Army apartments and centers.
 Case workers will coordinate activities, help seniors live independently in the affordable homes that are tailored for the needs of the seniors.
 There will be classes, clubs, free health checkups, Adult Day Care Centers, trips, free rides to the grocery store, and other activities that come with the affordable housing as well.
 They also offer emergency rent and eviction help to low income senior citizens.
 More information on Salvation Army senior supportive housing.

 Homeless senior citizens or those that have been evicted, or have no place to go, can try a homeless shelter or transitional housing program.
 There are thousands of charities, social service offices and non-profits that operate them near you.
 The housing will be free (or have a very low monthly cost for transitional housing) and also comes with meals, food, clothes, basic medical care, and other benefits.
 Temporary housing may be for veterans, the disabled, indigent, and seniors with no other place to go.
 Find transitional housing near you.